 Your family should stay on the 2nd floor waiting area while you are in the EP Lab.
 Shortly after the procedure, your doctor will come and update your family.
-An average ablation procedure takes about 2-4 hours depending on the complexity of the case.
+An average ablation procedure takes about 2 hours depending on the complexity of the case.
 We ask for your patience and to be prepared to wait most of the day.
 If the procedure lasts longer than usual, your loved ones can ask the front desk clerk to call Prep and Recovery for an update.
-Coffee is available in the waiting area and the cafeteria is located on the first floor.

 Dr Jose Osorio

 Read More About Afib: